skadauke/rwb-train/README.md

 3. Note the **Public IPv4 address** of the machine.

+4. Optional but highly recommended: Create an Elastic IP for your machine.
+This will allow you to avoid the hassle of changing your IP address in DNS records every time you shut down and restart your server.
+From within EC2, allocate an "Elastic IP" address and associate it with your instance.

-4. Optional: create a domain name for your server.
+5. Optional: create a domain name for your server.
 One way to do this is using AWS' Route 53 service.

     Note: register your domain early.
-It may take up to 3 days for the domain registration to be processed (although in my case it took about half an hour).
+It may take up to 3 days for the domain registration to be processed (although in my case it took about half an hour), and it may take up to 72 hours for the DNS record to propagate through the internet.

-5. Create a hosted zone in Route 53 for your domain name.
+6. Create a hosted zone in Route 53 for your domain name.
 (If you just registered the domain name, Route 53 will have created a hosted zone for you).
 Within the hosted zone, create a new DNS record (record type **A**) that points the host name to the IP of your server.
-For more information, see [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html)
+For more information, see [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html).

-If you want to avoid the hassle of changing your IP address in DNS records every time you shut down and restart your server, you can choose to allocate an "Elastic IP" address (a small number come free with every AWS account).
-Read [the AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-associate-static-public-ip/) about Elastic IP and consider allocating one for your EC2 instance.

-6. Log into the machine, substituting `<path-to-your-pem-file>` for the path to the `.pem` key file, and `<your_server>` for either the public IPv4 address or the domain name of the server.
+7. Log into the machine, substituting `<path-to-your-pem-file>` for the path to the `.pem` key file, and `<your_server>` for either the public IPv4 address or the domain name of the server.

 ```bash
 ssh -i <path-to-your-pem-file> ubuntu@<your_server>